 - Question.
 Persuade.
 Refer. – QPR, A Gatekeeper Suicide Prevention Training

-We offer suicide intervention training to help provide caregivers with the tools needed to identify a person at risk of suicide and provide intervention and referral.
+- We offer suicide intervention training to help provide anyone in our community with the tools needed to identify a person at risk of suicide and provide intervention and referral.
 See Connections website for upcoming dates and CEU information.

 - Community Collaboration